Topics in the Article:

 I will add two more related to sugar levels in the blood which is often a cause of difficult sleep:

 The most important of these endocrine glands are the adrenals.
-The adrenal glands, being the most prolific hormone producers (over 50 different hormones are manufactured by the adrenal glands), act as a foundation for all other endocrine glands.
+The adrenal glands, being the most prolific hormone producers (over 50 different hormones are manufactured by the adrenal glands), act as a foundation for the other hormone producing glands.
 When the adrenals become overworked or depleted, the entire balance of endocrine (hormone) output is disrupted.

 Adrenal fatigue is the most common term for this, and it affects the entire endocrine system.